DLR-RM/BlenderProc/docs/tutorials/camera.md

 ## Intrinsics

-There a multiple ways of setting the intrinsics of the camera.
+There are multiple ways of setting the intrinsics of the camera.

 ### K matrix